bjornharrtell/presentations/foss4g/2017/vectortiles/PITCHME.md

 * Why not COPY?
 * Does not output raw binary
-* *"The binary file format consists of a file header, zero or more tuples containing the row data, and a file trailer.
-Headers and data are in network byte order."*
-* Use a PG driver and read the binary directly for optimal use
+* Optional use is through PG driver

 Note:
-You might ask why I'm not using the COPY command and it's because COPY does not output raw binary, it has headers.
+You might ask why I'm not using the COPY command and it's because COPY does not output raw binary, it add header data.

-If there was an option to output raw binary I could simply output the tiles directy.
-Perhaps an opportunity for a future contribution?
+I'd like to see it possible to opt out of these headers.
+Perhaps an opportunity for a contribution to Postgres?

 So, the current optimal way to use ST_AsMVT is through a Postgres driver where you can read the binary directly.